All Episodes

 They're worse than they have ever been.

-I mean, some of the things that Mrs. Clinton has said, uh, and she she epitomizes them today as the front runner of the Democrat Party nomination for president.
+I mean, some of the things that Mrs. Clinton has said, and she epitomizes them today as the frontrunner of the Democrat Party nomination for president, some of the things that she wants to do, some of the things that she is saying openly, ought to have disqualified her.

-But people don't understand, not enough people understand the full-fledged intent that Mrs. Clinton has because of her liberalism, which is actually, in her case, uh socialism, which she's trying to hide.
+But people don't understand, not enough people understand the full-fledged intent that Mrs. Clinton has because of her liberalism, which is actually, in her case, socialism, which she's trying to hide.

-I gotta take a time out of a little long here.
+I'm a little long here.

 Do not go away and stay with us.

-Having more fun than a human being should be allowed to have.
+Hi, welcome back, Rush Limbaugh, having more fun than a human being should be allowed to have.

-I I want to spend some more time.
+I want to spend some more time.

-I did not know what happened on this program on Friday, and Mr. Snerdley just told me uh after the uh short little burst I did here on the red blue partisan divide and so forth.
+Mr. Snerdley just told me after the short little burst I did here on the red-blue partisan divide and so forth.

-Um, which is fine.
+Which is fine.

-We have no dictatorial controls that we hand out on the uh days that I am not here.
+We have no dictatorial controls that we hand out on the days that I am not here.

 And what has it gotten him?

-Pure unadulterated hatred.
+Pure, unadulterated hatred.

-I uh the Eagles, you mean?
+The Eagles, you mean?

 I would love to take credit for it, but I have to tell you, I don't think the Lions could stop laughing all day at those stupid throwback uniforms Eagles wore.